Morning, Tuesday, 21st January 2020

-- Specific measures aimed at reducing barriers such as statutory sick pay reform, help for SME employers, and a cross-government approach to disability policy formulation;
+- Specific measures to reduce barriers - such as statutory sick pay reform, help for SME employers, and a cross-government approach to disability policy formulation;

-- Organisational best practice including inclusive recruitment, and measures to help staff retention such as workplace adjustments and support in cases when workers become disabled;
+- Inclusive recruitment, and strategies for staff retention - such as workplace adjustments and support in cases when workers become disabled;

 - Concerns about policy targets encouraging short-term employment, and a lack of evidence to support policy choices; and